 Leveraging how theme parks are regulated, the safety of theme parks, efficiecy of freight rail, and on-demand service of the internet can be combined to build solar-powered mobility networks.
 Think of a theme park as a model city designed around pedestrians, with especial attention to the needs children and their grand parents.
 There are big, powerful machines, but they are grade separated to create intrinsic safety.

-Following are several referenced to the number of jobs that would be created by transportation infrastructure.
-The Federal Highway Administration cites the White House for the 13,000 jobs for one year per $1 billion in highway spending.
+The Federal Highway Administration cites the White House for the 13,000 jobs for one year per $1 billion in highway spending (link).

 Federal Highway Administration